-18 Standard 5.3.
+23 Standard 5.3.
 Participants are provided with an annotated list of recommended resources that will allow them to pursue their areas of interest related to the content after training ends.
+24 Standard 7.3.
+Training incorporates content material that is relevant to government-funded language training in

-19 Standard 7.3.
+24 Standard 7.3.
 Training incorporates content material that is relevant to government-funded language training in Ontario.